 SCITT and ITT

 The school was a founder member of the National SCITT (Initial Teacher Training in Outstanding School) scheme based at Nottingham University.
-We have hosted trainee teachers at Morley for nearly 20 years.
+We have hosted trainee teachers at Morley for over 20 years.

 For further information see our Initial Teacher Training information on the Teaching Schools page of the website.